 Analyses shall be carried out in a systematic and standardised manner.
-The oil content of water shall be analysed according to OSPAR's reference method for determining dispersed oil in water (OSPAR ref.
-No. 2005-15, which is a modification of ISO 9377-2) or analysis methods calibrated towards this.
+The oil content of water shall be analysed according to OSPAR's reference method for determining dispersed oil in water (OSPAR Agreement 2005-15) or analysis methods calibrated towards this.

-For discharged drainage water and other oily water and for injected produced water, drainage water and other oily water, the amount of water and content of oil shall be measured, calculated or estimated.
+For discharged drainage water and other oily water and for injected produced water, drainage water and other oily water, the amount of water and content of oil and other substances shall be measured, calculated or estimated.

 The responsible party shall measure the amounts of organic drilling fluid and oil discharged with solids.

-The operator shall to the extent possible avoid generating waste.
+The operator shall, to the extent possible, avoid that waste is generated.

-The waste generated in connection with the activities shall be handled in a prudent environmental and hygienic manner and in accordance with the and decisions made in pursuance of the Pollution Control Act.
+The waste generated in connection with the activities, shall be handled in a prudent environmental and hygienic manner and in accordance with the and decisions made in pursuance of the Pollution Control Act.

 Waste oil can be added to the production flow.
 The operator shall obtain a permit pursuant to Chapter 5 of the to inject waste oil.

-The operator or the party responsible for operating a facility shall prepare a strategy for emergency preparedness against hazard and accident situations, cf. also Section 9 litera c.
-The emergency preparedness shall be established on the basis of results from risk and emergency preparedness analyses as mentioned in Section 17 of the Management Regulations and the defined hazard and accident situations and barrier performance requirements, cf. .
+The operator or the party responsible for operating a facility shall prepare a strategy for emergency preparedness against hazard and accident situations, cf. also the litera c.
+The emergency preparedness shall be established, inter alia, on the basis of results from risk and emergency preparedness analyses as mentioned in and the defined hazard and accident situations and barrier performance requirements, cf. .
 For the establishment of emergency preparedness with dispersants and beach-cleaning agents, refer to .

-When cooperating on shared use of different operators' emergency preparedness resources as mentioned in Section 21, second subsection of the Framework Regulations, the cooperation shall be regulated by agreement and the emergency preparedness based on area emergency preparedness analyses, cf. also Section of these regulations.
+When cooperating on shared use of different operators' emergency preparedness resources, the cooperation shall be regulated by agreement.

-When using vessels and mobile facilities registered in a national ship register, the operator shall coordinate its own and the contractor's emergency preparedness plans, cf. Section 20, first subsection of the Framework Regulations.
+When using vessels and mobile facilities registered in a national ship register, the operator shall coordinate its own and the contractor's emergency preparedness plans, cf. .

-The operator shall ensure that the emergency preparedness is coordinated with the public rescue service and the rest of the national health and care service and municipal emergency preparedness in accordance with the (in Norwegian only), so that the chain of action for rescued, ill or injured personnel is coherent and professionally sound, cf. Section 20, second subsection of the Framework Regulations.
+The operator shall ensure that the emergency preparedness is coordinated with the public rescue service, the rest of the national health and care service and municipal emergency preparedness in accordance with the (in Norwegian only), so that the chain of action for rescued, ill or injured personnel is coherent and professionally sound, cf. .

 The emergency preparedness organisation shall be robust, so that it is able to handle hazard and accident situations in an efficient manner.